Public key infrastructure: Methods of certification

-Broadly speaking, there have traditionally been three approaches to getting this trust: certificate authorities (CAs), web of trust (WoT), and simple public key infrastructure (SPKI).

 Certificate authorities

 The primary role of the CA is to digitally sign and publish the public key bound to a given user.
 This is done using the CA's own private key, so that trust in the user key relies on one's trust in the validity of the CA's key.
 When the CA is a third party separate from the user and the system, then it is called the Registration Authority (RA), which may or may not be separate from the CA. The key-to-user binding is established, depending on the level of assurance the binding has, by software or under human supervision.

 The term trusted third party (TTP) may also be used for certificate authority (CA).
 Moreover, PKI is itself often used as a synonym for a CA implementation.

 Certificate revocation

-Authorities in the WebPKI provide revocation services to allow invalidation of previously issued certificates.
-According to the Baseline Requirements by the CA/Browser forum, the CAs must maintain revocation status until certificate expiration.
-The status must be delivered using Online Certificate Status Protocol.
-Most revocation statuses on the Internet disappear soon after the expiration of the certificates.
+A certificate may be revoked before it expires, which signals that it is no longer valid.
+Without revocation, an attacker would be able to exploit such a compromised or mis-issued certificate until expiry.
+Hence, revocation is an important part of a public key infrastructure.
+Revocation is performed by the issuing certificate authority, which produces a cryptographically authenticated statement of revocation.

+For distributing revocation information to clients, timeliness of the discovery of revocation (and hence the window for an attacker to exploit a compromised certificate) trades off against resource usage in querying revocation statuses and privacy concerns.
+If revocation information is unavailable (either due to accident or an attack), clients must decide whether to fail-hard and treat a certificate as if it is revoked (and so degrade availability) or to fail-soft and treat it as unrevoked (and allow attackers to sidestep revocation).

+Due to the cost of revocation checks and the availability impact from potentially-unreliable remote services, Web browsers limit the revocation checks they will perform, and will fail-soft where they do.
+Certificate revocation lists are too bandwidth-costly for routine use, and the Online Certificate Status Protocol presents connection latency and privacy issues.
+Other schemes have been proposed but have not yet been successfully deployed to enable fail-hard checking.